cleaning & janitorial workforce design

 answer first

-TL;DR: Jo fixes cleaning labor bottlenecks by separating supervisor and cleaner roles, standardizing crew operations, and reducing turnover-driven contract churn.
+TL;DR: Jo from fixes cleaning labor bottlenecks by separating supervisor and cleaner roles, standardizing crew operations, and reducing turnover-driven contract churn.

-LaborMap tracks where supervisor time goes — coaching, inspecting, and managing crews versus doing cleaner work.
+Jo from tracks where supervisor time goes — coaching, inspecting, and managing crews versus doing cleaner work.
 It surfaces the role blur, measures its cost in turnover and lost contracts, and shows where to restructure.

-What does Jo do about cleaner turnover?
+What does Jo from do about cleaner turnover?

 Most cleaners leave because of no structure, no feedback, and no path forward.
-Jo designs onboarding sequences, standardized task lists, and crew accountability loops that give cleaners a reason to stay past the 90-day cliff.
+Jo from designs onboarding sequences, standardized task lists, and crew accountability loops that give cleaners a reason to stay past the 90-day cliff.

 How quickly will we see results in contract retention?